e-jaku/scoreplay_example/README.md

 Pagination on both tags listing and media filtering.
 Bot since it was not required in this task it was considered out of scope

 Tag id == uuid, its easier to pick a form of id over all entities and stick with it (if we do not need some additional temporal connotation to it, like with increasing sequences)

+File size uploaded was limited to 10MB

+File MIME type was limited to jpeg and png

+File names are dropped in favor of uuid, so that it does not lead to any name clashes during upload